gomarcd/crashtest/README.md

 # Crashtest

+The fast, minimal API tool.

-A fast and lightweight cross-platform API client made in 🇨🇦 Canada 🇨🇦
+🇨🇦 Made in Canada 🇨🇦

 ![Crashtest screenshot](screenshot.png)

 ## Features

-:white_check_mark: Modern, minimal UI
+:white_check_mark: Modern, open source, minimal UI

-:white_check_mark: Free and open source

-:white_check_mark: No paywall and no registration required
+:white_check_mark: No paywall, no registration

-:white_check_mark: Designed for privacy and security
+:white_check_mark: Designed with privacy and security in mind

-:white_check_mark: Set request headers/parameters/body and view response headers
+:white_check_mark: Set request parameters and see response headers

-:white_check_mark: Windows, macOS and Linux support
+:white_check_mark: Cross-platform support: Windows, macOS and Linux

 ## Technology

-Built in Golang with [Wails](https://wails.io).
+Made with love in Golang, with [Wails](https://wails.io).

 ## Security

-:white_check_mark: No telemetry, ads or trackers

-:white_check_mark: Runs locally on your machine, the only data ever going out are queries explicitly sent by you
+:white_check_mark: Runs locally on your machine, the only data ever going out are queries explicitly sent by you - no telemetry, ads or trackers

 :white_check_mark: Code signing: macOS binaries are signed with official Apple certificate issued by Developer ID Certification Authority, Windows binaries will be code signed via Azure Trusted Signing pending its identity validation